 We have a lot of end-of-the-school-year events coming up.
 One of which is Track & Field Day, where kids spend most of the day outside competing in various sports events.
 Fuzz, who is turning out to be more of an art & music kind of girl, isn’t that excited about it, so to make her feel better about playing sports all day, I’m going to help out a little in the concession stand.
 The way I understand it is the kids get little credit cards for purchasing snacks during track & field day.
 It sounds a little strange to me, but I guess it’s a system that works.
 At any rate, I have an excuse to bake treats.

-The first treat recipe, which took less than 10 minutes to pull together, was from Janet.
-She sent me the recipe yesterday with a note saying it was given to her 30 years ago by a lady in Santa Maria, California.
+These Honey Cookies which took less than 10 minutes to pull together, are from Janet.
+She sent the recipe for Honey yesterday with a note saying it was given to her 30 years ago by a lady in Santa Maria, California.
 Since then it’s been her family’s favorite cookie.
 Who can say no to an intro like that?

 End result was, as Janice promised, a cookie with the texture of a good crispy/chewy molasses cookie but with the flavor of honey.
 I am not a huge honey fan and was worried the kids might not like honey cookies either, but I loved how it tasted and am pretty sure the kids will too.